lostsoul0007/tech-hunt-sample/README.md

 ## Journal Entry 1: A Quiet Lead

 "Sometimes, the answers are closer than you think.
 A simple glance at the details can take you to places you never expected."_
-"Next time, don't forget your [**password**]([https://wa.me/qr/AK6WKM43IHXEN1 ])
+"Next time, don't forget your [**password**](https://wa.me/qr/AK6WKM43IHXEN1)"

 ## Journal Entry 2: A Whispered Secret

 "In the silence, a single word holds the key to unlocking the truth.
 It’s always in plain sight, hiding amongst the noise."
-"The cue is **safecrack**, but only for those who look closely enough."
+"The cue is _**safecrack**_, but only for those who look closely enough."

 ## Journal Entry 3: A Final Warning